 Asian Paints’ major competitive advantage is its well-established, extensive distribution network.
 The organization targets all- semi-urban, rural and urban areas.
 It launched an open-door policy for dealers after entering the retail market and began a national marketing and distribution operation.
 It has different manufacturing locations and is India’s largest.
 This dynamic network, along with sales managers, executives and the sales team, manages all development and delivery phases.

 Asian Paints is a massive organisation and faces competition from all sides.
-Now that we have covered in-depth about their marketing mix, let us understand their competitors and analyse the situation they are in.
+Now that we have covered their marketing mix in-depth, let us understand their competitors.

 Asian Paints is the market leader, with currently over almost 30% market share.
 Its biggest competitors are- Berger Paints, Kansai Nerolac, Indigo Paints, Akzo Nobel, Sirca Paints and Shalimar Paints.
 Asian Paints’ competitive advantage is its distribution strength.